 Colin presents Fighting Talk on Radio 5Live plus the weekday 11pm slot also on 5 Live as well as Quest’s Football League Coverage.
 For many years he anchored the BDO Lakeside World Darts Championship on BBC plus Eurosport’s Snooker Coverage.
 He hosted the popular Friday night sports preview show, Kicking Off as part of 5 Live Sport and presented talkSPORT’s mid morning programme Monday to Friday for 3 years, tripling the audience in the process.

-A key member of the Beeb’s World Cup 2010 coverage in South Africa, he presented the main highlights, as well as two live games, while in the build up to the London Olympics he interviewed all living British Gold Medallists for 5 Live’s acclaimed ‘Gold Rush’.
+He was a key member of the Beeb’s World Cup coverage in South Africa, presenting the main highlights, as well as two live games, while in the build up to the London Olympics he interviewed all living British Gold Medallists for 5 Live’s acclaimed ‘Gold Rush’.

 He has maintained a written journalistic career, alongside his broadcasting.
 His first novel ‘A Random History of Football’, sold so well in hardback it went to paperback and he is widely published in the print media.Earlier on in his career he co-published his own cutting-edge music magazine Blank

 Colin originally came to prominence on BBC Radio 1, hosting many shows and forging a successful partnership with Edith Bowman, eventually co-hosting the weekday afternoon slot ‘The Colin and Edith Show’.
-He won the coveted Sony Award for Music Broadcaster Of The Year during his final few years at Radio 1 when presenting the 10pm – midnight slot, indulging his love of Alternative Music; .
+He won his first coveted Sony Award for Music Broadcaster Of The Year during his final few years at Radio 1 when presenting the 10pm – midnight slot, indulging his love of Alternative Music.